-Immerse yourself in the lives and behaviour of animals on our Society of Biology-accredited degree.
+Immerse yourself in the lives and behaviour of animals on our Royal Society of Biology-recognised degree.
 You’ll study in a world-renowned centre of wildlife conservation, and get practical skills in our laboratories that you can apply on a range of field trips in the UK and abroad.
+This course has been validated to include an optional placement year in industry.

 If you’re interested in a career exploring and understanding the lives of animals, you’ll be in good company – alongside Charles Darwin, Dian Fossey, Jane Goodall and David Attenborough.